- about us

 Charlotte is a Project Executive in the Studies and Evaluations Division, working on assignments in English and French in Lot 1: Rural Development, Lot 10: Trade, Standards and Private Sector, and Lot 12: Humanitarian Aid, Crisis Management and Post-Crisis Assistance.
 She joined Landell Mills in February 2010, and moved to the Studies and Evaluations Division in May 2011.
 She has a BA in English Literature from the University of Sussex.

 Charlotte Howell-Jones is a Project Executive in the Africa, Caribbean and Latin America (ACLA) division.
 She is responsible for business development and manages projects in the fields of poverty alleviation, climate change, agriculture, livestock value chains, fisheries and aquaculture in Africa and the Caribbean.
 Previously, Charlotte worked as a Programmes Coordinator for Futures Group Europe, dividing her time between business development and co-managing HIV /AIDs and maternal health projects in South Africa and Sierra Leone.
 She has worked on projects for DFID, EU, Global Fund and UNAIDS.
 Charlotte has an MSc in International Development and in-depth knowledge of communications and public relations.
 Her experience and interests lie in rural development, climate change and capacity development.
+Charlotte is currently on maternity leave.

 David is the Managing Director of Landell Mills Ltd. He also directs the Africa, Caribbean and Latin America Division, a position that he has held for since 2001.
 David has had over ten years experience in international development having previously provided consultancy services to UK agricultural businesses, Action Aid and DFID.
 David has a PhD from the School of Management at the University of Bath.
 He also has a Bachelor's degree in Agricultural Economics from the University of Reading and a MSc in Development Studies from the University of Bath.